poojan0831/dsci510_spring2026_final_project/README.md

 Download the Top Hits Spotify (2000–2019) and Billboard Hot 100 Songs datasets from the links provided in the Data Sources table, and place them in the `data/` directory.

+Also create an empty folder `results`, to store the results.

 Complete the setup by following the steps in the Installation section (including configuring the `.env` file and installing dependencies).

 Navigate to the `src/` directory and run the main script: